aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 {{% alert color="primary" %}}

 Headers and footers are displayed only in Page Layout view, Print Preview, and on printed pages.

 You can also use the Page Setup dialog box if you want to view headers or footers for more than one worksheet at a time.

-For other sheet types, such as chart sheets, or charts, you can insert headers and footers only by using the Page Setup dialog box.
+For other sheet types, such as chart sheets or charts, you can insert headers and footers only by using the Page Setup dialog box.

 {{% /alert %}}

 ## **Getting Headers and Footers in MS Excel**
 1. Click the worksheet where you want to view or change headers or footers.
-2. On the View tab, in the Workbook Views group, click Page Layout.
+2. On the View tab, in the Workbook Views group, click **Page Layout**.
 Excel displays the worksheet in Page Layout view.
 3. To view or edit a header or footer, click the left, center, or right header or footer text box at the top or the bottom of the worksheet page (under Header, or above Footer).

 ## **Getting Headers and Footers using Aspose.Cells for C++**
 With [**Worksheet.PageSetup.GetHeader**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getheader/) and [**Worksheet.PageSetup.GetFooter**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getfooter/) methods, C++ developers can simply get headers or footers from the file.

-1. Construct Workbook to open the file.
+1. Construct a [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) to open the file.
-2. Gets the worksheet where you want to get headers or footer.
+2. Get the worksheet where you want to get headers or footers.
-3. Gets header or footer with specific section id.
+3. Get the header or footer with a specific section ID.

 ```c++
 #include <iostream>